Frequently Asked Questions (FAQs)

 Is Flex available as a subscription service?

-No. You will register for the service when you download the app, but it is offered on demand only.
+No. You will register for the service when you download the app, but it is offered on-demand only.
+Each trip must be reserved at the time of travel.

 Can I book a ride with a phone call instead of the app?